 Being recent graduates ourselves, any support with PR Ramp’s expenses and expansion costs goes a long way.
 Check out our GoFundMe.

 We’ve also been very fortunate with professionals that reach out to help us in any way they can.
 Monica Rossa took the time to coach Arvind and I on media pitching, sponsorship opportunities for PR Ramp, and connected us with other professionals.
 I check in with Linda Andross regularly to discuss opportunities and shortcomings with our initiatives.
-All advice and feedback from professionals is welcome—we’re learning as we go.
+All advice and feedback from professionals are welcome—we’re learning as we go.

 Are you looking for any students/recent graduates for your team?